 Hubbard Model

 The greatest success of band theory of solids is that it can classify a large number of crystalline solids as metals or insulators.
 However, band theory fails in some cases because it ignores correlation effects (electron-electron repulsions).
-Since a band with orbital degeneracy nn can hold 2n2n electrons per unit cell, it is necessary to have an even number of electrons per unit cell to fully occupy all the bands.
+Since a band with orbital degeneracy can hold electrons per unit cell, it is necessary to have an even number of electrons per unit cell to fully occupy all the bands.
 Therefore, there are an odd number of electrons per unit cell, the material cannot be an insulator.

 The Hubbard model is the simplest many-body Hamiltonian which describes two opposing tendencies:

-• The kinetic energy (electron hopping) acts to delocalize the electrons into itinerant (Bloch) states, leading to metallic behavior.
+- The kinetic energy (electron hopping) acts to delocalize the electrons into itinerant (Bloch) states, leading to metallic behavior.

-• The electron-electron interaction (approximated here by the onsite Coulomb interaction) wants to localize the electrons onto sites.
+- The electron-electron interaction (approximated here by the onsite Coulomb interaction) wants to localize the electrons onto sites.

 Metal Insulator Transitions